Updated June 7th, 2022

 Together with digital skills, the FAIR principles and Open Science are all the cornerstones of the European Open Science Cloud (EOSC).
 EOSC is an open, multi-disciplinary, federated environment for processing and hosting research data to support EU science.
 It’s meant to provide European researchers, citizens, innovators, and companies a place to find, publish and reuse data and the tools and services necessary for research, innovation, and educational opportunities.

 The Findable, Accessible, Interoperable, Reusable (FAIR) principles guarantee the validity and reproducibility of published data and significantly improve the reuse of scholarly data.
-Read our Orvium and the importance of the FAIR principles in scientific data article to find out more.
+Read more about the importance of the FAIR principles to see how they increase the potential of Open Access to research.

 With the growing amount of data around us, and although these principles improved the reuse of scholarly data, there are still not enough adequately trained people to meet the current demand for FAIR and Open Science needs.